Portugal Wine Tasting Holidays

 The Yeatman Hotel offers a spectacular view overlooking the historic city of Porto which lent its name to the world famous Port wine.

-Related articles in our Travel Article Library: We invite you to read our new article, Ten Tips for a Memorable Wine Tasting by international wine specialist and judge, Marcelo Copello.
+Related articles in our Travel Article Library: We invite you to read our article, Ten Tips for a Memorable Wine Tasting by international wine specialist and judge, Marcelo Copello.
 Also in our collection is an article about travel to the wine-producing Coa Valley in the less-visited northeast region of Portugal.
 The area hosts over 5,000 Ice Age engravings (and still counting!) across a massive open-air archaeological park, the largest of its kind in the Palaeolithic world!
 The public is welcome to come, learn and be amazed by this UNESCO World Heritage Site and its unique 21st century interactive museum.